skycoin/skywire-testnet/testnet_rules.md

 <br><em> Read<a href="https://github.com/skycoin/skywire/wiki/Skywire-Whitelisting-System"> this guide</a> to familiarize yourself with the new system.</em></div>
 <br>

-* Keep your account data up to date using the Skywire Whitelisting System
+* Keep your account data up to date using the [Skywire Whitelisting System](https://whitelist.skycoin.net)
      - Update Skycoin Wallet Address
      - Update public keys if it's necessary (you're still advised to [backup your public keys](https://github.com/skycoin/skywire/wiki/Backup-.skywire-folders-(public-keys)))
      - Add more boards and include new pictures to receive the verification of an admin
      - Transfer your whitelisted miner to another email address
 * The whitelist is a queue based on a first come first serve basis.
 Each month we are & have been whitelisting 200 applications, the benchmark for applications is the hardware list above + the official miner specifications.
-* For email address changes of official miners please send the team an email at support@skycoin.net and contact the team on telegram if you don't receive an answer after some days.
+* For email address changes of official miners please contact the team via the [support form](https://store.skycoin.net/pages/support) or on [Telegram](https://t.me/Skywire) if you don't receive an answer after some days.

 #### Official Miner - Required Data for the Whitelisting System
+     - MUST NOT USE THE APPLICATION FORM SINCE THEY ARE AUTOMATICALLY WHITELISTED!
-     - Skycoin wallet reward address
+     - Skycoin wallet reward address.
      - Your 8 public keys.
 Simply submit less public keys if you have DOA components (reward will be paid regardless until you receive your replacement(s)).

-<div align="center"><em>Please note that your account was precreated for you after purchasing.<br> You received an email with all necessary links & instructions, please check your inbox!</em></div>
+<div align="center"><b>Please note that your account was pre-made for you after purchasing.<br> You received an email with all necessary links & instructions, please check your inbox and follow the steps in the <a href="https://github.com/skycoin/skywire/wiki/Skyminer-Official-Guide">Official Skyminer Guide</a>!</b></div>

 #### DIY Miner - Required Data for the Whitelisting System
-     - Name
-     - The location doesn't have to be 100% precise
+     - Location; doesn't have to be 100% precise.
-     - Skycoin wallet reward address
+     - Skycoin wallet reward address.
      - Miner photos: At least three photos, each from a different perspective and max.
-3 MB in size
+3 MB in size.
      - Description: Go into detail of the used hardware components (the router, boards etc. which are presented in the pictures
           - Telegram account.
 Join us, there is an awesome community waiting for you!
-          - Node quantity: The number of pis you're running in your miner
+          - Node quantity: The number of pis you're running in your miner.
           - Node Hardware: Specify the hardware you're using.
-Add a note if you have merged more than 1 type of board in your miner
+Add a note if you have merged more than 1 type of board in your miner.
+Elaborate on boards that may be in the pictures but were not (yet) submitted.
-          - Node OS: The OS you're running on the boards
+          - Node OS: The OS you're running on the boards.
-     - Your public keys
+     - Your public keys.